72ka/OndraKEYBOARD/README.md

 12. Select the technology for keycaps print - professional print, DIY decals, Rub-On Stickers and paint, etc..
 13. Done, enjoy, share...

-> Notice: This project doesn´t contain the keycap prints yet, it is possible to write, print or use some sticky labels

 ### Recommended parts list (TME.eu)

 - 40pc Microswitches - E-SWITCH TL3145AF180QJ (Symbol TME: TL3145AF180QJ)